25 Amazing Things To Do In Lake Louise

 Enjoy Alpine Views From the Lake Louise Gondola

-From there, you can explore the mountain on your own, grab a bite to eat at the Whitehorn Restaurant with sublime views, or hop on one of their guided hikes to learn more about flora and fauna of Banff National Park.
+Once at the top of the sightseeing gondola, you can explore the mountain on your own, grab a bite to eat at the Whitehorn Restaurant, or hop on one of their guided hikes to learn more about flora and fauna of Banff National Park.
 This is an excellent way for families to safely get the hiking experience and views around Lake Louise.

-There is also a good chance you spot bears; they frequently spot bears along the grassy ski slopes.
+There is also a good chance you spot bears; as they are frequently spotted along the grassy ski slopes.
 Last year visitors got a real treat as a mama grizzly bear bedded down underneath the gondola and nursed her young cubs.

 Indulge in Afternoon Tea

-While afternoon tea is not something, most of us regularly indulge it’s hard not to at the Fairmont Chateau Lake Louise.
+While most people do not regularly indulge in afternoon tea, it’s hard not to at the Fairmont Chateau Lake Louise.
 If you’re looking for something romantic in Lake Louise, this is a great option.
-Take your choice between 35 teas, prosecco, or champagne to go alongside your tower of sweets, scones, and finger sandwiches.
+Choose between 35 teas, prosecco, or champagne to accompany your tower of sweets, scones, and finger sandwiches.

 You’ll need to make a reservation beforehand at the Louise Lounge, and as would be expected, it’s a pretty luxurious experience.
 If you’re lucky enough, try to score a table by the window for an extraordinary view.

-Afternoon Tea at the Fairmont Chateau Lake Louise is available from 12:00p.m. – 3:00p.m. daily, and costs $75 per person, $90 for prosecco, and $100 for champagne.
+Afternoon Tea at the Fairmont Chateau Lake Louise is available from 12:00p.m. – 3:00 p.m. daily, and costs $105 per person.
 It’s the priciest afternoon tea in the area, so the value is pretty poor, as should be expected at the Fairmont Chateau Lake Louise.
 Regardless, it’s one of the prettiest places you’ll likely ever have a scone.

 Hike To Skoki Lodge

-The historic Skoki Lodge is a Lake Louise cabin lodge located in the backcountry of Banff National Park and one of the best Banff cabins.
+The historic Skoki Lodge is a Lake Louise cabin lodge located in the backcountry of Banff National Park and one of the best cabins in the area.
 The lodge can only be reached by hiking or skiing 11km from the Lake Louise Ski Resort.

 During the Lake Louise summer months, you can hike, climb, fish, or go horseback riding.
-It’s well known as one of the best backcountry lodges in the world, and nights are in high demand.
+It’s well known as one of the best backcountry lodges in the world, and nights are in high demand despite the high price point.
 Even if you can’t score a night in the lodge, you can still make the gorgeous hike out to the lodge and back.

 Visit the Lake Agnes Tea House